DunlopWhite.com

 Triad Golf Magazine: March 2004

-This article recounts the design evolution of Perry Maxwell’s Old Town Club − from it’s Reynolds origins to it’s 85th national ranking today.
+Old Town Club − from it’s Reynolds origins to it’s 85th national ranking today.
 It includes privileged interviews with Wake Forest golfers and noted golf course architects around the country.

 TREES ON GOLF COURSES: A GROWING CONCERN